Teaching Geometry in Kindergarten

 The 2D shapes included in this geometry resource are: rectangle, square, triangles, circle, oval/ellipse, pentagon, hexagon, heptagon, octagon, decagon, dodecagon, trapezoid, parallelogram, diamond/rhombus, heart, star, crescent & arrow

-THIS GEOMETRY RESOURCE CONTAINS:
+THIS NATURE-THEMED GEOMETRY RESOURCE CONTAINS:

 • A List of 60 loose parts ideas (like stones, counters, play dough, math manipulatives, etc)